ModDota/moddota.github.io/_articles/getting-started.md

 * Modeling (Importing your own custom models into your addon)
 * Sounds (Importing your own custom sounds, or editing existing ones)
 * Particles (Editing existing particles or creating your own using the Particle Editor Tool (PET))
-* Custom UI (Creating Panorama scripts to extend or modify the existing Dota 2 UI)
+* Panorama (Creating custom UI with Panorama scripts to extend or modify the existing Dota 2 UI)

-## Step #0: Installing the Dota 2 Workshop Tools
+## Step #0: Installing and Launching the Dota 2 Workshop Tools

-You can't mod Dota without the Workshop Tools!
+You can't create mods for Dota without the Workshop Tools!

 taken from [How to install the Dota 2 Workshop Tools](https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Installing_and_Launching_Tools):

 * Right-click on Dota 2 in Steam and select View Downloadable Content.
 * Check the box in the Install column next to Dota 2 Workshop Tools DLC.
 * Click Close.
 The required content will begin downloading.
+* When download is finished, launch Dota 2 In Steam and select Launch Dota 2 - Tools.

 ## Step #1: Creating a New Addon From The 'Barebones' Template

 To start off on a good foot, you’re going to want to create a new addon based off of the Barebones template, which is a community made alternative to Valve’s default addon templates (i.e. Holdout).
-This is the link to the updated BMD Barebones: https://github.com/bmddota/barebones<br />
+This is the link to the updated Barebones: https://github.com/DarkoniusXNG/barebones<br />
 After downloading it as a zip, you want to browse to your `.../Steam/SteamApps/dota 2 beta/` and merge the `game` and `content` folders from the .zip into the that /dota 2 beta/ folder (which should already have folders in it called `game` and `content`).

 Next, start up the Workshop Tools (or restart them if you have them opened already), and double click your new addon.
 Set it as the default addon.
-Then, go into Hammer -> File -> Open -> barebones.vmap -> Press F9 to begin building the map.
+Then, go into Hammer -> File -> Open -> template_map.vmap -> Press F9 to begin building the map.
 After Hammer finishes building your map, your custom game will automatically load in Dota.

 <Gfycat id="NarrowIncredibleBongo" />